English Riders – it’s not just that big saddle…

 And the curb bit?
 Its certainly not something that is there to allow you to get better leverage taking up an armful of rein and hauling on it.
 Quite the opposite.
 It gives a wider range of movement before anything severe can happen.
 It does this by more progressively applying pressure to the horse’s poll and the curb strap under his chin.
 Its use requires sensitivity of touch.
 It is not used until the horse has been trained with a bosal or a snaffle bit.
 I would often put George back on a bosal now and again when we were looking for a particular result in our training.
 He was actually quite happy to perform a reining pattern without a bridle at all – but that’s another story!

 Because it’s in the reining action that an English rider finds the biggest difference between western riding and English riding.
-The versatile horse turns his head away from the touch of the rein on his neck.
+The western horse turns his head away from the touch of the rein on his neck.
 And it’s this that results in the name of the most popular western riding competition in the United Kingdom and Europe – Reining.

 And that hat?
 Well they impact tested a motorcycle crash hat, an English riding hat and a Stetson (a proper one mind, not one that line dancers wear).
 The motor bike crash hat came out top but was destroyed in the process.
 The English rider’s safety hat scored worst.
 And the Stetson came second to the motorbike hat but was steamed back into shape and was as good as new afterwards!
 Most western riding competition rules require senior riders to wear a western hat.
 But we still wear a hard hat working or riding out.